 In Queensland the following four groups of people are required by law to report child protection concerns (mandatory notifiers):

 - an authorised officer, employee of the department or a person employed in a departmental care service or licensed care service is required to report harm or suspected harm to a child in the care of a departmental care service or a licensee (Child Protection Act 1999, section 148)

-- staff of the Commission for Children and Young People and Child Guardian (Commission for Children and Young People and Child Guardian Act 2000, section 20)
+- staff of the Office of the Public Guardian for Children and Young People (Commission for Children and Young People and Child Guardian Act 2000, section 20)

 - a doctor or registered nurse who becomes aware, or reasonably suspects during the practice of his or her profession that a child has been, is being or is likely to be harmed (Public Health Act 2005, section 191 and 192)